 The grading scale for DCP courses will be listed in the class syllabus given out by the instructor in the first week of the course.
 The KCC grading system is as follows: A, B, C, D and F, or W (withdrawal).
-An incomplete is only used in very rare instances.

 If you drop a course before the drop due date, it will not be posted on your transcript.
 If you miss the deadline, you may still withdrawal from the course by the withdrawal due dates and receive a W grade, which does not affect your GPA.
 Grades will be available and posted on your transcript at the end of each term.
 KCC does not mail grades or report cards.
-To access your grades, refer to your student online account.
+To access your grades, refer to your MyKCC account.